 This is the vision we hold for the future and the challenge that all religions should take up for themselves.

-– Excerpt from Integral Church: Handbook of Ceremonies and Rituals.
+– Excerpt from Integral Church: A Handbook for New Spiritual Communities.

 Who is your pastor/minister?

-We pride ourselves in having an interfaith and multi-perspectival approach to interfaith ministry.
-Our US circles are facilitated by our founder, Rev. Joran Oppelt, is currently serving as our minister and is joined at our services every month by community leaders and representatives from various faith communities.
+We pride ourselves in having a multi-perspectival approach to interfaith ministry.
+Our US circles are facilitated by our founder, Rev. Joran Oppelt, who is joined by various community leaders and representatives from various faith communities.
 Our Hungary circles are facilitated by psychologist Erzsébet Vizinger.

 Where is your church located?